nelsonbulaun/tetris/README.md

 ## Future Improvements
-Implementation of a multiplayer game mode, similar to that Jstris or Tetris Battles, will be considered through creating a back-end, to emit socket information to and from users connected on the client side.
+* Implementation of a multiplayer game mode, similar to that Jstris or Tetris Battles, will be considered through creating a back-end, to emit socket information to and from users connected on the client side.
+* Sound effects can often be delayed and/or omitted upon continuous call, and will be looked upon for fixing in the meantime.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments